SHREYAb26/Project-Based-Learning/README.md

 Traffic jams at road crossings is a major issue in a populous country like India.
 During emergency situations this becomes a major obstacle, which needs to be resolved in order to save a lot of lives especially in case of medical emergencies.
-In order to solve this problem a lot of researchers and scientists have presented their ideas in various research papers.
 After analysis of these research papers, along with some corrections and new ideas, solutions and models were proposed.
-The different proposed models were again analysed according to transmission and processing.
 Out of which, one solution which was thought to be best suited, that included RFID tag and reader, was selected.
 Components along with specifications were listed and costing estimated.
 Based on infrastructure and location of traffic junction this solution was further classified into 3 types: Overbridge sensor, sideways